GitWithJosh/README-Generator/README.md

 ### **Code of Conduct**

 We expect all contributors to adhere to the **[Contributor Covenant](https://www.contributor-covenant.org/)**.
 Please be respectful and inclusive in your contributions and interactions with others.
+Thank you!